bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 ### First Boot
 On your first boot, the device will start a hotspot called "espLeDArtNode" with a password of "espLeDArtNode" (case sensitive).
 Login to the hotspot and goto http://10.0.17.1 in a web browser.

 Note that the hotspot is, by default, only for accessing the settings page.
-You'll need to enable Stand Alone mode in the web UI if you want to send ArtNet to the device in hotspot mode.
+You'll need to enable Stand Alone mode in the web UI if you want to send ArtNet data to the device in hotspot mode.

 ### Web-UI
-In hotspot mode, goto 2.0.0.1 and in Wifi mode goto whatever the device IP might be - either static or assigned by DHCP.
+In hotspot mode, goto 10.0.17.1 and in Wifi mode goto whatever the device IP might be - either static or assigned by DHCP.

 In the Wifi tab, enter your SSID and password.
 Click save (it should go green and say Settings Saved).
 Now click reboot and the device should connect to your Wifi.